-The above procedure was introduced after the Surgeon General of Reich, Dr. Ernst Robert Gravitz insisted on shooting the victims from a firearm (sic), Dr. Gebhardt and his assistant, Dr. Fisher, in return, introduce appropriate surgical method.
+The above procedure was modified after the Surgeon General of Reich, Dr. Ernst Robert Gravitz insisted on shooting the victims from a firearm (sic), Dr. Gebhardt and his assistant, Dr. Fisher, in return, introduced appropriate surgical method.

-The introduction of this element of the procedure in the experiments and the use of more aggressive bacterial culture, including tetanus in the case of Weronica Kraska, oedema malignum for Aniela Lefanowicz, Alfreda Kiecol and Zofia Prus, caused the death of all those four operated Polish women 16.
-Later in the course of "experiment", in the resulting wound, were introduced fragments of glass or wood chips, or both and the wound was infected with a microbial culture: streptococci, staphylococci and anaerobic bacteria that cause gas gangrene.
+The introduction of this element of the procedure in the experiments and the use of more aggressive bacterial culture, including tetanus in the case of Weronica Kraska, oedema malignum for Aniela Lefanowicz, Alfreda Kiecol and Zofia Prus, caused the death of all those three operated Polish women.
+Later in the course of the "experiment", into the resulting wounds fragments of glass or wood chips were intserted, or both and the wound was infected with a microbial culture: streptococci, staphylococci and anaerobic bacteria that causes gas gangrene.
 Cultures of the bacterias were specially prepared for these experiments by Waffen SS Institute of Hygiene led by Dr. Mrugowski.
 Then, just filled with infected material, the wound was closed and the legs of the victims were put in plaster.
 One hour after completion of the operation 1 gram of sulfonamide was administered intravenously five times and after a few weeks, when infection tended to peak, wounds of the victims were opened by incision and sprinkled with sulfonamides.
-The Kaninchen in the control group were not given sulfonamides17.
+The Kaninchen in the control group were not given sulfonamides.

-About the circumstances of the second kind of experiments regarding muscle and nerve tissues regeneration we learned also from the testimony of Dr. Fritz Fischer presented before the Tribunal:
+About the circumstances of the second kind of experiments regarding muscle and nerve tissues regeneration, we learned also from the testimony of Dr. Fritz Fischer presented before the Tribunal: